-In general, majority of the population don’t need to avoid gluten.
+In general, the majority of the population don’t need to avoid gluten.
 Only those who have coeliac disease or are gluten intolerant should be avoiding gluten.
 Coeliac disease is an auto-immune disorder whereby digesting gluten causes the villi in the small intestine to become inflamed and lie flat along the small intestine.
 The villi in the small intestine aid in the absorption of nutrients.
 When the villi become inflamed and flattened, they can no longer absorb nutrients as effectively.
 Symptoms associated with coeliac disease include bloating, abdominal pain and diarrhoea.
 In comparison, those who are gluten intolerant experience symptoms which are similar to coeliac disease however no antibodies are produced and there is no damage to the gut lining.

-If you experience these symptoms after eating foods containing gluten, it is important see your doctor to get a blood test.
+If you experience these symptoms after eating foods containing gluten, it is important to see your doctor to get a blood test.
 This is because if left untreated, coeliac disease can cause nutrient deficiencies and in extreme cases can lead to infertility, osteoporosis and bowel cancer.
 It is important to maintain your current diet before getting a blood test.
-This is because if you cut out gluten before the test, your small intestine may start healing itself and cause a false negative result.
+This is because if you cut out gluten before the test, your small intestine may start healing itself and cause a false-negative result.

 However, if the blood results for coeliac disease come out negative, you shouldn’t just assume that you have gluten intolerance instead.
 This is because your discomfort after ingesting gluten could be caused by irritable bowel syndrome, wheat allergy or FODMAP foods (short-chain carbohydrates found in some foods such as wheat and avocado).
 Thus, avoiding gluten won’t eliminate your symptoms.
 A dietitian can help you determine which foods are causing your discomfort.